graze/standards/README.md

 ### Query Writing

-1. Keywords and functions MUST be uppercase (SELECT, WHERE, MAX, AND)
+1. Keywords and functions MUST be uppercase (SELECT, WHERE, MAX, AND).
-1. Column aliases MUST be lower snake_case
+1. Column aliases MUST be lower snake_case.
 1. When the SELECT, WHERE, GROUP BY or ORDER clauses contain more than one element, they MUST be on a new line after the keyword, indented once:

     ```sql